Seeing Eye to AI: Comparing Human Gaze and Model Attention in Video Memorability: Methods: Model and Human

 \subsection{Eyetracking Study: Capturing Gaze Patterns}

-We collect eye-tracking data as participants view videos in a memory experiment.
-The setup closely follows the original video memorability experiments~\cite{Cohendet2018, Newman2020}, as we want the gaze patterns to accurately reflect the cognitive and visual processes involved in viewing and remembering videos.
+We collect eye-tracking data while participants view videos in a memory experiment.
+The setup (schematic in supplement \cref{fig:continuous_recognition}) follows the original video memorability experiments~\cite{Cohendet2018, Newman2020}, as we want the gaze patterns to accurately reflect the cognitive and visual processes involved in viewing and remembering videos.
+Further details regarding the setup are provided in supplement \cref{sec:eyetracking_setup}.